Generic Name: Cyclobenzaprine hydrochloride

 Dosage Form: tablet, film coated

-Cyclobenzaprine hydrochloride, USP is a white to off-white crystalline powder with the molecular formula C20H21N • HCl and a molecular weight of 311.9.
-It has a melting point of 217°C, and a pKa of 8.47 at 25°C. It is freely soluble in water, in alcohol and in methanol, sparingly soluble in isopropanol, slightly soluble in chloroform and in methylene chloride and insoluble in hydrocarbons.
+Cyclobenzaprine hydrochloride is a white, crystalline tricyclic amine salt with the empirical formula C20H21N • HCl and a molecular weight of 311.9.
+It has a melting point of 217°C, and a pKa of 8.47 at 25°C. It is freely soluble in water and alcohol, sparingly soluble in isopropanol, and insoluble in hydrocarbon solvents.
 If aqueous solutions are made alkaline, the free base separates.

 Cyclobenzaprine - Clinical Pharmacology